sourcegraph/scip-java/README.md

 ## Usage

 Make sure there is a `pom.xml` in the project root.
-For Gradle projects, you must first [generate a `pom.xml`](https://docs.gradle.org/current/userguide/maven_plugin.html#sec:maven_convention_methods):
+For Gradle projects, you can create a `pom.xml` by first adding a [`createPom`](https://docs.gradle.org/current/userguide/maven_plugin.html#sec:maven_convention_methods) task then running `gradle createPom`.
+Here's an example task:

 ```groovy
 task createPom  {